Nutrition

 8. Kaizen

-Kaizen uses lupini flour and fava bean protein to achieve a low-carb pasta that serves up only 6 grams net carbs per serving.
-Take your pick of lumache, fusilli, ziti and radiatori shapes for a range of smaller pasta shapes that fit perfectly in a zesty Italian pasta salad
+Kaizen uses lupini flour and fava bean protein to achieve a low-carb pasta that serves up only 6 grams of net carbs per serving.
+Take your pick of lumache, fusilli, ziti, cavatappi and radiatori shapes for a range of smaller pasta shapes that work perfectly in recipes like zesty Italian pasta salad or Hawaiian mac salad.

 Kaizen Low Carb Fusilli Nutritional Info (per 56-gram serving)